jbhender/Stats506_F20/examples/README.md

     e.g. zsh.
  - `ex_variable_expansion.sh` demonstrates the difference between single and double quotes in terms of the latter allowing variable expansion.

+### Stata

+ - `ex_io.do` - I/O commands: sysuse, clear, import delimited,
+    export delimited, save

+ - `ex_loops.do` - looping types with iterator as local macro

+ - `ex_macros.do` - creating and acessing local macros; evaluate
+    vs unevaluated macros.

+### R

+ - `ggplot_ex1.R` illustrate options for using aesthetics like color, shape together with facets and dodged positions to emphasize specfic comparisons.

+### data
+ - `recs2015_temps.RData` contains point and interval estimates for the average residential home temperatue in winter at 3 times of day by Census Division and urban type.
+Estimates are from RECS 2015.